jessereynolds/puppet-chrome-gitbook-cache-all/README.md

 # Puppet Gitbook Cache All - Chrome Extension

-Load the extension, load the training docs site under `https://puppet-kmo.gitbook.io/*` and then hit the 'c' key and off it will go clicking through the site to load it into the local browser cache.
-The expiry on GitBook seems to be set to 24 hrs so this would need to be run at the start of each day's training.
+Load the extension, load the training docs site under `https://puppet-kmo.gitbook.io/*` and then hit the 'j' key and off it will go clicking through the site to load it into the local browser cache.
+The expiry on the GitBook data pages seems to be set to 24 hrs so this would need to be run at the start of each day's training.

 ## Warning